 What was the highlight of your trip?

-Do you have any tips for other people planning a trip?
+Do you have any tips for people planning a similar trip?

-Did you manage to visit anywhere else in Chile or Argentina?
+Did you manage to visit anywhere else on your trip?